patujaware123/customer_behavior_analysis/README.md

 ## 📊 Power BI Dashboard

-An interactive Power BI dashboard was developed to provide a visual overview of customer behavior and purchasing patterns.
+An interactive Power BI dashboard was developed to visualize customer behavior and purchasing patterns.

 ### Key Performance Indicators